File-Maker/FileAtlas/README.md

 - FAFS startup uses lightweight health checks and defers heavier retrofit, snapshot, and deep catalog tasks.
 - FileAtlas Analytics runs from the tray and shows digestible storage flow, cleanup, and drive-change history over rolling or custom time ranges.
 - FileAtlas Analytics includes a 1-hour view plus 24-hour, 7-day, 30-day, 1-year, and custom date/time ranges.
-- FileAtlas Dev is an optional password-protected local diagnostic tool for FAFS health, internal file inspection, timestamped event checks, and debug reports.
+- FileAtlas Dev is an optional local diagnostic tool.
+It installs as a program when selected, but privileged Dev features require a local `.falicense` certificate that FAFS validates.
-- FAFS performs a first local catalog, then relies on filesystem events with scheduled light/deep checks instead of repeatedly scanning whole drives.
+- FAFS performs a first local catalog, keeps crawling toward full disk knowledge, then combines filesystem events with scheduled light/deep checks.
 - FAFS separates user activity from system/background noise so cache and log churn does not dominate the app.
 - FAFS compares the latest saved baseline when it starts and records detected offline changes as session-start changes.
+- FileAtlas Analytics does not treat unmeasured folder metadata changes as cleaned-up space.
+Folder-level changes are counted as changes until FAFS has a real measured size delta.
-- FAFS records timestamped `.falog` event segments, `.fasnap` catalog snapshots, a SQL-compatible `.faidx` FileAtlas catalog index, local hashes, chunk metadata, disk extents, and lazy parity shards for future recovery tools.
+- FAFS records timestamped FAStore `.falog` event segments, `.fasnap` catalog snapshots, FAStore catalog records, local hashes, chunk metadata, disk extents, and lazy parity shards for future recovery tools.
-- FAFS creates and migrates local FileAtlas internal files including `.faidx`, `.faconfig`, `.falog`, `.fasnap`, `.farm`, `.fapar`, `.fasec`, and `.fachk`.
+- FAFS creates and migrates local FileAtlas internal files including `.faconfig`, `.falog`, `.fasnap`, `.farm`, `.fapar`, `.fasec`, `.fachk`, and FAStore table/WAL/manifest files.
+- FileAtlas 1.5.3 uses FAStore as the runtime storage engine.
+FAStore is an append-only local FileAtlas store with compact binary records, authenticated superblocks/manifests, FALZ compression, FACrypto integrity checks, write-ahead logging, persisted history indexes, table compaction, and catalog/history APIs owned by FAFS.
+- The public FileAtlas uninstaller lets users remove the app only, remove all local FileAtlas data, or remove selected data categories such as settings, history/catalog, logs/caches, recovery/parity metadata, installed licences, or private owner keys.
+- FileAtlas LicenseManager is a separate owner-only installer for issuing and inspecting FileAtlas Dev licences.
+It has its own Windows uninstaller, with an optional checkbox to remove private owner keys stored on this computer.
 - FileAtlas Analytics includes FAFS settings for history, performance, protection, priority folders, storage impact, cache maintenance, and advanced status.
 - Duplicate-file marking based on matching file contents.
 - Cleanup queue for reviewing multiple files/folders before deletion.